nasa/gesdisc-meditor/README.md

 # mEditor

-Please see our [ReadMe](https://lb.gesdisc.eosdis.nasa.gov/meditor/docs/readme) to read our guide to using to mEditor.
+mEditor is a purpose-built metadata editor used by [GES DISC](https://disc.gsfc.nasa.gov/) to manage its data holdings.
+Please see our [ReadMe](https://lb.gesdisc.eosdis.nasa.gov/meditor/docs/readme) for more information.